 This is the view of the Smithsonian Submillimeter Array on Maunakea while in the subcompact configuration.
 Note that 7 of the 8 antennas are visible in this photo with the 8th out of view to the left.
 The 3 other common configurations are compact, extended, and very extended where the antenna spacings extend to 500 meters to provide higher angular resolution at the cost of lower sensitivity.
-The photo was taken with my iPhone 6 in 2018.
+The altitude of the array is approximately 13,400 feet (4,085 meters).
+This photo was taken with my iPhone 6 in 2018.

 I was actually an SAO employee between 1999 and 2000 and later supported the SMA full-time as an ASIAA employee from around 2004 - 2009.
 I'm still involved with the SMA today but at a lower level of effort.

 2020-Mar - This integration effort was organized by Paul Y. with Ryan and myself lending a helping hand for a few days.
 It was a culmination of a number of new designs and upgrades described in this section which increased the total analog processing bandwidth from our initial 4 GHz per antenna to our present 6-quadrant 24 GHz per antenna (P. Yamaguchi, R. Chilson, D. Kubo, et al).

 2020-Mar - This photo shows two different versions of Block Down Converter (BDC) units developed by ASIAA for the SMA bandwidth expansion.
 I provided the design and parts procurement for the upper 8-10 GHz unit and most of the assembly and test performed by Ryan and John K. (D. Kubo, R. Chilson, J. Kuroda).

 The lower BDC unit supports 10-12 GHz and the design, assembly, and test was performed by Ryan (R. Chilson).